-Heating and hot water

-Repair category:

-Notes: No major defects noted.
+Heating and hot water Repair category: 2 Notes: No major defects noted.
+The system is now of an age where regular works of repair/maintenance may be anticipated.
 Any current test certification should be exhibited.
 It is assumed that the installation complies with all relevant Regulations, most notably with regard to flue/ventilation requirements.

 Drainage

-Repair category: 1
+Repair category:

 Notes: No surface evidence of any defect was apparent at the time of our inspection.